Analysis: Italy's Monti loses his shine

 ROME When Mario Monti became Italian prime minister last November it seemed he could do no wrong.
 Borrowing costs fell and praise poured in from commentators, international bodies and political leaders on both sides of the Atlantic.

-Now the former economics professor faces falling approval ratings, criticism of his reforms, rising bond yields and a feeling he may not be able to revolutionize Italy after all.
+Now the former economics professor faces falling approval ratings, criticism of his reforms, rising bond yields and a feeling he may not be able to revolutionise Italy after all.

-Monti says his reforms of pensions, the service sector and the labor market lay the foundations for Italy to emerge from its record as one of the world's most sluggish economies.
+Monti says his reforms of pensions, the service sector and the labour market lay the foundations for Italy to emerge from its record as one of the world's most sluggish economies.

 But he is increasingly isolated in that view and Italy, along with Spain, is again at the heart of fears that the euro zone debt crisis could worsen.